thinkonmay/Thinkremote/README.md

-Personal cloud computing
+Thinkremote
 ===================================
-Personal cloud computing is the technology stack allow you to access other computer remotely
+Thinkremote is the technology stack allow you to access your computer remotely

 **Demo**